On Rings of Differential Rota-Baxter Operators: Operator Rings and Modules

 \begin{defn} Fix an operated algebra~$A \in \CAlg(\uo)$ and a submodule~$E \subseteq \bfk\frakC_\Omega(Y)$ of standard laws.
 Then an~\emph{$E$-related module} over~$A$ is an operated module~$M \in \Mod_A(\uo)$ with~$L \cdot m = 0$ for all relators~$L \in [E]$ and~$m \in M$. \end{defn}

-Again we will briefly speak of $E$-modules (since the context will make it clear that~$E$ is a set of laws), and we denote their category by~$\Mod_A(\uo|E)$.
-The role of the $E$-operator ring becomes clear now: Its operators correspond to the natural action defined above if~$A$ is an $E$-algebra.
+Again we will briefly speak of $E$-modules (since the context will make it clear that~$E$ is a set of laws).
+They form a full subcategory of~$\Mod_A(\uo)$ denoted by $\Mod_A(\uo|E)$.
+The role of the $E$-operator ring becomes clear now: Operators correspond to the natural action defined above if~$A$ is an $E$-algebra.
 This can be made precise by the following statement.

 \begin{prop} Let~$A$ be an $E$-algebra for a submodule~$E \subseteq \bfk\frakC_\Omega(Y)$.
 Then we have the isomorphism of categories~$\Mod_A(\uo|E) \cong \Mod_{\eopra}$. \mlabel{prop:op-module} \end{prop}